angular/components/src/lib/expansion/expansion.md

 header to align with Material Design specifications.

 By default, the expansion-panel header includes a toggle icon at the end of the header to indicate the expansion state.
-This icon can be hidden via the `hideToggle` property.
+This icon can be positioned via the `togglePosition` property.
+It can be positioned at `start`, `end` and `hidden`.

 ```html
 <mat-expansion-panel>